thelowsunoverthemoon/tsprite/README.md

 1. Download ```stb_image.h``` [here](https://github.com/nothings/stb/blob/master/stb_image.h), include in the same directory as ```seqpaint.h```.

 2. Include ```seqpaint.h``` in your project.
+Important : this is Windows 10+ only.
 List of supported image types at the top of [here](https://github.com/nothings/stb/blob/master/stb_image.h).
 This library uses "Truecolor" escape sequences, which only works if your console supports it.

 ## Examples